lm2-poly/inputWindow/README.md

 A simple class to instantiate an input window made with tkinter in Python.

 ## How to implement
-here is a code example of how to implement the window in the code :
+here is a code example of how to implement the input window for a generic project :

     # Import
     from inputWindow import inputWindow